mElbo-dk/project-04/README.md

 ## Code and structure

 Django is a framework for Python or for most of it I were using build in functions.
-The framework can use Mongo and create data structure in a SQL database via the models.
+The framework can use PostgreSQL and create data structure in a SQL database via the models.
 Then to make the API inteface to axios we programmed serializers and call them from views via url's.

 ![readme-one](images/backend_view.png)